-NOTE: In accordance with Section 80 of the Local Government Act 1989 for each meeting that a Councilior is in attendance an Assembly of Councillors record must be completed and tabled at the next practicable Council Meeting
+NOTE: In accordance with Section 80 of the Local Government Act 1989 for each meeting that a Councillor is in attendance an Assembly of Councillors record must be completed and tabled at the next practicable Council Meeting

-No. Item Responsible Person Timeframe
+Item Responsible Person Timeframe

-4. Matters arising from previous meeting
+Matters arising from previous meeting

 List the item and action agreed and assign any follow up actions and expected timeframes

 Item Heading Action(s):

 •

-1 v

-2. Item Heading
+No and Kanadan

 Action(s):

+[2

+•

-5. Items for Consideration
+Items for Consideration

 List the item and action agreed as per agenda and assign any follow up actions and expected timeframes

 1. Item Heading

 Action(s):

-•

 2. Item Heading

 Action(s):

 •

 3. Item Heading

-Action(s):

-•